Thuy Vu: Awards and honors

 Vu has received numerous awards from both regional and national organizations for her reporting.
-In 2010, Vu was honored as "Outstanding Reporter & correspondent by the National Alliance for Women in Media"; and 2011, she won the Edward R. Murrow award; and in 2015, was also awarded the 2015 Berkeley's "Bill and Patrice Brandt Alumni Leadership Award" by the Institute of Government Studies - UC Berkeley in their usual annual Leadership Award Recipients ceremony.
+In 2010, Vu was honored as "Outstanding Reporter & correspondent by the National Alliance for Women in Media"; in 2011, she won the Edward R. Murrow award; and in 2015, was also awarded the 2015 Berkeley's "Bill and Patrice Brandt Alumni Leadership Award" by the Institute of Government Studies - UC Berkeley in their annual Leadership Award Recipients ceremony.
 The American Women in Radio and Television also honored her as the Best Reporter in the Bay Area.
 She won two national awards from the Asian American Journalists Association.
 She has also won honors from the Public Radio News Directors Association.
 She also earned Emmy and Associated Press awards for a feature on the 30th anniversary of the Operation Babylift flights at the end of the Vietnam war and co-anchored live coverage of the fatal tiger attack at the San Francisco Zoo in December 2007 and for her investigation of safety problems at California's amusement parks.